-Many of us have experienced glancing at our cell phone to see that the battery is in the red zone.
-It has so little power left, it may run out while we’re on an important call or cause us to miss an important email.
+At one time or another, we’ve all glanced at our cell phone only to see that the battery is in the red zone.
+It has so little power that it might run out completely while we’re on an urgent call, or cause us to miss an important email or message.

-All too often our Christian life can look like this.
+All too often, our Christian life can look like it’s in the “red zone.”
 The unending demands of day-to-day life, family, work, and financial woes wear us out.
-Furthermore, our sins and failures deflate us, and we feel powerless to follow the Lord.
-We barely have enough “juice” to deal with everything.
-It seems like we’re perpetually in a state of “low battery” and on the verge of completely running out.
+On top of that, we’re discouraged by our sins and failures, and we feel powerless to follow the Lord.
+It seems like we barely have enough “juice” to deal with everything in our lives.
+We’re perpetually in a state of “low battery,” on the verge of completely running out.

-Feeling drained and weakened indicates we’re in need of power in our spiritual life.
-But what is the power we need?
-And how do we get it?
+Feeling drained and weakened indicates we’re in need of more spiritual power.
+But how do we get it?

 “I am able to do all things in Him who empowers me.”